-- Ensure that the vehicle's battery is connected to the vehicle's electrical circuit in its 1.4.1 standard position.
+- 1.4.1 Ensure that a live battery is connected, if possible in its standard position and that the driver airbag is connected.
 Check that the dashboard light for the airbag circuit functions as normal.
-Alternatively, the vehicle battery acid may be drained or an additional live battery may be placed in the luggage compartment of the vehicle.
-If the supply from the drained battery is not supported by an additional battery, the test must be conducted within fifteen minutes after draining the battery.
-Where any additional battery is used it must be connected directly to the original battery so that the vehicle's original electrical system, cable routing and connections remain unaltered.
-The power cables connecting both batteries must be positioned on the non-struck side of the car in such a way to minimise the risk of the cable being cut during the impact.
-The cable used to connect both batteries must have a minimum cross section of 5mm2 to ensure a minimum voltage drop.
-The current supplied to the vehicle must be monitored throughout the impact across the original battery.
-Where an additional battery is to be used the vehicle manufacturer will be required to indicate the minimum voltage/current needed during the test for all systems to operate as intended.
-The manufacturer will be asked to confirm that the laboratory modifications are suitable for use in the vehicle being tested and will not influence any of the vehicle systems. - 1.4.2 In the event that the engine fluids are to be drained then drain the coolant, oil, air-conditioning (air conditioning refrigerant should be drained without venting it to the atmosphere) and Power Assisted Steering (PAS) fluids. - 1.4.3 If the fluids are drained then measure the weights of each of these fluids, excluding the air conditioning fluid, and replace with an equivalent weight of water or other ballast. - 1.4.4 Remove the luggage area carpeting, spare wheel and any tools or jack from the car.
+The vehicle battery may be replaced with a dummy unit and a live battery placed in the luggage compartment of the vehicle.
+This action is at the test lab's discretion, but the manufacturer must be consulted to ascertain if this is likely to cause problems with any of the vehicle's systems. - 1.4.2 In the event that the engine fluids are to be drained then drain the coolant, oil, air-conditioning (air conditioning refrigerant should be drained without venting it to the atmosphere) and Power Assisted Steering (PAS) fluids. - 1.4.3 If the fluids are drained then measure the weights of each of these fluids, excluding the air conditioning fluid, and replace with an equivalent weight of water or other ballast - 1.4.4 Remove the luggage area carpeting, spare wheel and any tools or jack from the car.
 The spare wheel should only be removed if it will not affect the crash performance of the vehicle. - 1.4.5 An emergency abort braking system may be fitted to the vehicle.
 This is optional; the test facility may elect to test without an abort system.
 Where such a system is fitted its inclusion shall not influence the operation or function of any of the foot controls, in particular the brake pedal.
 The position and the resistance to movement of the pedals shall be the same as prior to fitment of the system.
 Remove as little as possible of the interior trim; any mass compensation will be made when all equipment has been fitted. - 1.4.6 Fit the on-board data acquisition equipment in the boot of the car.
-Also fit any associated cables, cabling boxes and power sources.

-- 1.4.7 Place weights equivalent to a Hybrid-III dummy (88kg) in each of the front seats of the car (with the seats in their mid-positions). - 1.4.8 In the child restraints recommended by the manufacturer, place masses equivalent to a 3 and a 11⁄2 year old child dummy on the rear driver's seat and passenger seat respectively (15kg and 11kg).
-If the child restraints are not available at this time then default masses of 7kg should be added to the dummy masses. - 1.4.9 Weigh the front and rear axle weights of the vehicle.
-Compare these weights with those determined in Section 1.2.9. - 1.4.10 If the axle weights differ from those measured in Section 1.2.9 by more than 5% (of the axle reference loads) or by more than 20kg, remove or add items which do not influence the structural crash performance of the vehicle.
+Also fit any associated cables, cabling boxes and power sources. - 1.4.7 Place weights equivalent to a Hybrid-III dummy (88kg) in each of the front seats of the car (with the seats in their mid-positions). - 1.4.8 In the child restraints recommended by the manufacturer, place masses equivalent to a 3 and a 11⁄2 year old child dummy on the rear drivers seat and passenger seat respectively (15kg and 11kg).
+If the child restraints are not available at this time then default masses of 3kg should be added to the dummy masses. - 1.4.9 Weigh the front and rear axle weights of the vehicle.
+Compare these weights with those determined in Section 1.2.7. - 1.4.10 If the axle weights differ from those measured in Section 1.2.7 by more than 5% (of the axle reference loads) or by more than 20kg, remove or add items which do not influence the structural crash performance of the vehicle.
 Similarly, if the total vehicle mass differs by more than 25kg from the reference mass, non-structural items may be removed or added.
 The levels of ballast in the fuel tank (equivalent in mass to 90% capacity of fuel) may also be adjusted to help achieve the desired axle weights.
-Any additional mass that is added to the vehicle should be securely and rigidly attached. - 1.4.11 Repeat Sections 1.4.9 and 1.4.10 until the front and rear axle weights and the total vehicle weight are within the limits set in 1.4.10.
-Record the final axle weights in the test details. - 1.4.12 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass. - 1.4.13 The vehicle manufacturer will be required to inform ASEAN NCAP and the test laboratory of the presence of any pre-crash systems that must be disabled prior to impact.
-Disabling information shall be provided to the laboratory prior to impact.
-It is the responsibility of the vehicle manufacturer to ensure that the disconnection of the system does not influence the performance of any systems that are intended to function during the impact.
+Any additional mass that is added to the vehicle should be securely and rigidly attached.

+1.4.11 Repeat Sections 1.5.9 and 1.5.10 until the front and rear axle weights and the total vehicle weight are within the limits set in 1.5.10.
+Record the final axle weights in the test details.